AP® English Language Course Description | Units, Topics, Syllabus, And More

 What are the AP English Language Course Skills?

-The course comprises eight skill categories and their associated essential knowledge assertions.
-They specify what students should understand and be able to do by the end of the course1.
+The AP English Language course comprises eight skill categories and their associated essential knowledge assertions.
+They specify what students should understand and be able to do by the end of the course.

 1. Skill Category 1: Rhetorical Situation (RHS) – Reading